Is Mentorship Key To Diverse Lineups?

 Get Involved With FBM

-You can also follow Femme Bass Mafia on Instagram to stay tuned with their plans for their upcoming mentoring schemes, as well as new panel and networking events in the works.
+Keen to get involved with the Femme Bass Mafia project?
+Follow Femme Bass Mafia on Instagram to stay tuned with their plans for upcoming mentoring schemes, as well as new panel and networking events in the works.